How to Save Money on a Wedding: 90 Tips from Wedding Pros

 With this model, you pay for what’s eaten, rather than how many guests attend.
 It’s a great way to minimize your wedding spending.

 77. Simplify the Appetizers

-“Review the big picture and put your dollars into what is really important,” said Jenkins.
-“An example is spending money on expensive appetizers, whereas simple cheese and fruit platters might very well suffice.”
+Instead of spending money on expensive appetizers, simple cheese and fruit platters might very well suffice.